weikang/vbucket_mapping_rebalance/README.md

     3. If a line has less than L strings, the undefined node is automatically filled in at the end of the line, until every vBucket has exactly L nodes.
     4. The node name `undefined` is the only reserved node name, indicating an undefined node.

+* Then 2 lines of parameters for the new mapping.
+    1. First line is the slave number `S` of the new mapping.
+    2. Second line is the number of copies `L` for the new mapping.

 * At last, until the end of std::cin, are node names that are to be kept in the output mapping, separated by newlines.